Holy Bilbao: It’s The Guggenheim!

 SYMBOL OF MADRID – Bear Getting Drunk On Fermented Fruit

 So next time you find yourself criticizing those vomiting college kids on the streets of Madrid, they’re only living up to the city’s primary hallmark.
-So college kids in Madrid, if you throw up on your shirts, wear them with pride!

 The Opera House